Business organization

 Download here

-If you encounter a challenge in your daily project management activities, please do not hesitate to contact me.
+If you encounter a challenge in your product development activities, please do not hesitate to contact me.

 @bureau_flo